agsb/jelly/documents/CircuitLayout.md

 One latch 74HC754, U8, takes Q0-Q7 from U3, giving Q0-Q7 as D0-D7 to data bus, /OE is OE8, CS is CS8;

-One eeprom At28C16, U3, takes M0-M2 from U1 as A8-A10, takes Q0-Q7 from U7 into A0-A7, gives Q0-Q7 as D0-D7 into U8;
+One eeprom At28C16, U4, takes M0-M2 from U2 as A8-A10, takes Q0-Q7 from U7 into A0-A7, gives Q0-Q7 as D0-D7 into U8;

-It is used to translate the code byte to opcode, and to lookup table for math functions.
+It is used to translate the code byte to opcode and to lookup table for math functions.

 ### Control Devices

-One latch 74HC574, U6, takes Q0-Q7 as D0-D7 from U2, gives Q0-Q7 as C8-C15 to device bus, /OE is /OE6, CS is CS5;
+One latch 74HC574, U6, takes Q0-Q7 as D0-D7 from U3, gives Q0-Q7 as C16-C24 to device bus, /OE is /OE6, CS is CS5;

 One bi-direcional switch, U10, 74HC245, uses D0-D7 as A0-A7 from data bus, uses B0-B7 as D0-D7 to device bus, /OE is /OE10, DIR is DIR10.